Swedish Anarcho-Syndicalist Youth Federation

 The federation was founded in 1993, in part rooted in the militant autonomous youth movement that had begun to grow throughout Scandinavia in the early 1990s.

 Inspiration also came from the anarcho-syndicalist trade union Central Organisation of the Workers of Sweden.
-From just three groups in 1993 it grew rapidly and today it is a nationwide federation made up of around 25 local groups, located throughout the entire country.
+Today it is a nationwide federation made up of around 25 local groups, located throughout the entire country.
 Aside from the Samordningsgruppen, SOG; whose purpose is nothing but to coordinate the activities of the local clubs, several other committees serve various purposes within the federation, such as production of propaganda.
 Ever since the early 1990s, the SUF published a magazine called Direkt Aktion.

 SUF is, in contrast to its anarcho-syndicalist beliefs, not a union.
 Their idea of anarcho-syndicalism expands beyond the daily labour union activity, and claims that in a global community where capitalist relations have expanded into all parts of society, a broader movement and a broader definition of class struggle is needed.
 Thus, they believe it is necessary to confront capitalism not only in workplaces, but also in schools, universities, local communities, etc.

+Predecessors

+In 1930, the SAC established the Swedish Syndicalist Youth Federation (Sveriges Syndikalistiska Ungdomsförbund; SUF), its first youth section.
+This incarnation of the SUF was disbanded in 1955, during the post-war restructuring of the SAC.
+In 1958, the SAC established another youth wing, the Syndicalist Group Movement (Syndikalistiska Grupprörelsen; SG), which had student groups in Stockholm, Gothenburg, Uppsala, and elsewhere.
+The movement published the magazine Zenit (Swedish magazine)|Zenit through 1967.
+It disbanded in 1970.